KY-East/AIXC/AIXC White Paper v3.0 EN.md

 - **Functional Positioning:** On-chain entity identity.
 - **System Role:** ERC-8004 is the **core identity standard** for defining xEAI.
 It binds EAI device physical IDs with programmable on-chain accounts (xEAI), making them embodied entities with verifiable digital personalities.
 - **Core Value:** Solves "who is acting" and "who benefits."
 It is EAI's "digital passport" for participating in the Web3 economy.
+- **User Experience Optimization:** Leveraging account abstraction technology, end users do not need to create wallets or manage private keys themselves.
+Within AIXC's in-vehicle ecosystem, users can log in via Web2 identities such as Google accounts, and the system automatically creates on-chain accounts for them, significantly lowering the barrier to Web3 entry.

 ##### 2. Google AP2: Trusted Data Transmission and Interaction Interface